-We rely on a complex supply chain for SKYSONA, ZYNTEGLO, and lovo-cel.
+We rely on complex, single-source supply chains for SKYSONA, ZYNTEGLO, and lovo-cel, respectively.
 The manufacture, testing and delivery of LVV and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, or timing needed to support our clinical programs and commercialization.